armwaow/opensource-ddt-launcher-for-education-purposes/README.md

 Legal Disclaimer (English)
 Non-Responsibility: This project is strictly for educational and research purposes.
 The developer is not responsible for any technical issues or account security risks; use at your own risk.

-Copyrighted Content: This repository does not include any copyrighted game assets (SWF files, images, etc.) or Flash Player binaries.
-Users must provide their own legally obtained plugins and assets.
+Copyrighted Content: This repository does not include Flash Player binaries.
+Users must provide their own legally obtained plugins.

 Purpose: This client was developed to test the compatibility of modern web technologies (Electron) with legacy content on embedded Linux and Windows environments.
 Yasal Uyarı / Disclaimer